ianjohngraham/CoreBlimey.Utils/CoreBlimey.Utils/Readme.txt

+﻿# Coreblimey.Utils

-﻿This is project contains some useful Utility classes and widgets to use with Sitecore
+This project contains some useful utility classes and widgets to use with Sitecore